tikankika/COSEAQ/Content Generation from Syllabus and National Curriculum - COSEAC C.md

               2. Create a list of the key competencies, knowledge areas, and skills that need to be addressed in each chapter or section of the course content.
               3. Prepare a summary of the relevant parts of the Syllabus and NC for reference during the content generation process.
           [End Curriculum Analysis]

+        Expected Outcome: A detailed understanding of how the course content aligns with the educational standards set forth in the Syllabus and NC.
+        Checkpoint: Confirm that all learning objectives and content requirements have been identified before moving to the next step.

     # Step 2: Comprehensive Outline of the Course Content
       ## Objective: Develop a comprehensive outline of the course content based on the analysis of the Syllabus and NC.